How to Run MTP Models: Multi-Token Prediction Guide

 ### Gemma 4 MTP

 Google DeepMind trained MTP separately from the original [Gemma 4](/docs/models/gemma-4/qat.md) models, including for [QAT variants](/docs/models/gemma-4/qat.md).
 Unlike Qwen, Google released specific MTP variants under the `assistant` name.
 For best results, we only upload 3 precision options: **8-bit** and **16-bit** (BF16, F16).
-You can access all the [MTP models here](https://huggingface.co/collections/unsloth/mtp-multi-token-prediction-models).
+For QAT - we applied the [smart 4-bit recovery process](/docs/models/gemma-4/qat.md#qat-analysis) like we did for Gemma 4 QAT quants, and so the MTP quants are also smart 4-bit derived.

 **Table: MTP hardware requirements** (units = total memory: RAM + VRAM, or unified memory)